DawidPerkowskiGit/ExchangeCurrencyApp_DP/README.md

 * [Other projects based on this application](#other-projects-based-on-this-application)
 * [Todo](#todo)
 ## General info
 Project of exchange rates web service.
-Provides REST API endpoint which provides chosen exchange rates.
+Provides REST API endpoint which returns chosen exchange rates.
 Every push to this repository triggers Render's build and deploy process which uses Docker containers to deploy final applciation.

 ## Technologies